 Song selection is perhaps one of the most important elements that you want to consider when playing covers.
 Many people will default to several of those top 50 tunes, which usually works out okay for them.
 Others, however, will play songs that they like, and not even consider what the audience wants to hear.
 The truth is that the best approach is to play what’s proper for the gig, and what will please the people that come to the venue.

-If you are playing just for yourself, or to try to show off how good of a musician you are by playing deep cuts from classic bands, you may make a few people happy, and a couple of folks here and there might be impressed with your amazing skills.
+and a couple of folks here and there might be impressed with your amazing skills.
 But I can just about guarantee that you won’t have a large audience, and you won’t get a lot of work (unless you’re a tribute band that specializes in a particular genre or artist).
 The simple reason is that club and bar owners and managers are looking to sell drinks and make money, and the more people that you bring to and keep in the room, the more you will accomplish just that.
 People that come out to see live music, for the most part, want to hear songs that they know.

 To have some success and longevity in the business of playing cover tunes, you need to spend a good deal of time and exercise great care with the songs that you choose to play.
 You want to find the right balance of making everyone in the band happy and pleasing the crowd at the same time.
 It’s pointless to play only songs you like, unless of course, the majority of people at your gig will enjoy them just as much.